KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 2. Open the script `main.m` in Matlab by clicking on it ([PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m))
 3. Line 21 in `main.m` - add `S = update_settings(S);` This will update the settings of the 2D model with the calculated muscle weakness and stiffness.
 4. Click on the green 'Run' button
+5. After the iterations complete, check if you see **“EXIT: Optimal solution found.”** in the Matlab command window, then the optimization completed successfully and an optimal solution was obtained.
+Congratulations!

 ### Step 4.
 Visualizing and plotting the results